avanpo/avanpo.github.io/_posts/2017-03-20-character-encoding-refresher.md

 ### ISO-8859

 The ISO-8859 standards are a series of fixed length, eight bit encodings.
-There are sixteen of them, each a proper superset of ASCII by making use of the eight bit.
+There are sixteen of them, each a proper superset of ASCII by making use of the eighth bit.

 The extended code points initially included a number of unused characters, in positions 0x80 to 0x9f.
 These ensured that if the high bit were stripped, a printable character would not suddenly turn into a control character.
 Later, these unused characters were supplemented with control characters from other standards.